polterguy/polterguy.github.io/documentation/index.md

 # License

-Magic is 100% Open Source.
+Magic is as of version 9.0.0 *fully Open Source*.
 The main backend is licensed as MIT, the dashboard is GPL, and the plugins are LGPL.
 This allows you to use Magic to create closed source applications, while also ensuring improvements to the project itself *stays* Open Source.